A New Resolution

 What are idols?

-We often think of idols as golden statues that were worshipped in the Old Testament, and we are well aware that this practice displeases our God very much.
-But the truth is that idols show up much more often in our lives than we might think.
+Idols show up much more often in our lives than we might think.
 An idol is anything that you hold in your heart and mind as more important than God.
 Many times our idols begin as wonderful gifts.
 Next, the gift starts to become our main focus instead of the God who gave it to us.
-Eventually, we hold the gift higher and higher against our love of our God, and now it has become an idol.
+Eventually, we hold the gift higher and higher against our love of our God, and now that good gift has become an idol.

 When looking at idolatry and how it relates to food, there are a few common ways it can manifest.